Matthew Bannister

 Richard Matthew Bannister (born 16 March 1957) is a British media executive and broadcaster.

 Early career

 After attending King Edward VII School, Sheffield, he graduated in law at the University of Nottingham in 1978, and joined BBC Radio Nottingham as a trainee reporter and subsequently the presenter of its speech-based breakfast show, Morning Report.
 It was here that he first met Trevor Dann, whom he subsequently worked with at BBC Radio 1.

 He first worked for Radio 1 as a presenter of its news programme Newsbeat between 1983 and 1985.
-He worked for Capital Radio as a journalist in the early 1980s, before returning as head of News and Talks, after leaving Radio 1.
+He worked for Capital Radio as a journalist in the early 1980s, later returning as head of news and talks after leaving Radio 1.
 He was also co-presenter with Sarah Ward of Capital Radio's The Way It Is.